microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/Actor/CurrentOperation.md

 ---
 # Actor.CurrentOperation property

 An optional operation associated with the current event being handled.
 An actor that handles an event can choose to complete the operation with a result object.
-Typically the Operation will be an Operation{T} where the target Actor knows what type the result is.
+Typically the operation will be an [`Operation`](../Operation-1Type) and the target actor will know what type the result is.

 ```csharp
 public Operation CurrentOperation { get; set; }